-Rightly or wrongly, courts generally will not overturn a verdict based on evidence related to juror deliberations unless the evidence pertains to some type of outside influence on the jury.
-In fact, most courts will not even allow the evidence to be admitted.
+Courts generally will not overturn a verdict based on the mental processes of a juror unless it involves some type of outside influence on the juror.
+In fact, most courts will not even allow such evidence to be admitted.
 This juror anti-impeachment rule, reflected in FRE 606(B), is in place to: (1) provide verdict finality; (2) encourage jurors to freely express themselves during deliberations; and (3) reduce the amount of post-trial hounding jurors receive from attorneys.
-This rule, as explained in Fields v.
-Saunders, does have some limitations.

 Here, however, the trial judge found that admitting the juror comment would not violate FRE 606(B) because it was made prior to deliberations.
 Furthermore, the court pointed out that in U.S. v.
 Villar the First Circuit Court of Appeals carved out an exception to FRE 606(B).
 In Villar, the court found that a trial judge may at her discretion inquire into the jury deliberation process if failing to take such action would potentially compromise the defendant's 6th Amendment and Due Process rights.